Horticulture pathology

 Plants wilting, yellowing and dying back:

-- dig up and submit whole plants (if possible) together with soil around roots
+- dig up and submit whole plants (or 10-20 cm sections of canes with leaves attached), together with soil around roots

 - dead plants are not suitable for disease identification.